Toon Tone

 Hidden until reveal

-Guess classic toon shades, not random swatches.
+Use Toon Tone to guess classic character shades, not random swatches.

 Live board